roman-milk/roman-milk.github.io/herman.md

+===

- ****** Herman Ch.
-03 ****** byJust_Plain_Bob© I'd had a thought over the weekend concerning the money I'd found under mom's bed I'd had a thought over the weekend concerning the money I'd found under mom's bed.
+I'd had a thought over the weekend concerning the money I'd found under mom's bed I'd had a thought over the weekend concerning the money I'd found under mom's bed.
 Figuring that some people are just naturally nosey and if the cleaning crew that came in on every Wednesday had someone like that I'd best move the money.

  Just before leaving the house to take Linda to the airport I'd stuffed what was in the metal box into a backpack.
 After dropping Linda at the airport I headed for a different bank than the one where mom had her safe deposit box and opened new checking and savings accounts and rented a safe deposit box.
 I felt relieved as I left the bank and headed for my first class of the day.